tensorflow/tensorboard/tensorboard/plugins/pr_curve/http_api.md

 ## `/data/plugin/pr_curves/available_time_entries`

 Retrieves a JSON object mapping run name to a list of time entries (one for each step).
-Each time entry has 3 properties:
+Each time entry has 2 properties:

 * **step**: The step of the event.
 * **wall_time**: The time in seconds since the epoch at which the summary was written.
-* **relative**: The time in seconds since the first summary was written for the run.

 Here is an example.